butterflysky/hyprland-better-share-picker/README.md

 - **Portal does not call the picker**: Ensure `xdg-desktop-portal-hyprland` is running and you set `screencopy:custom_picker_binary` in `~/.config/hypr/xdph.conf` exactly (key name and spacing matter).
 - **No thumbnails / blank previews**: This prototype only consumes `wl_shm` buffers.
 If Hyprland exports DMA‑BUF only, you’ll need to add a DMA‑BUF import path.
 - **Protocol file missing**: The build expects `third_party/hyprland-protocols/hyprland-toplevel-export-v1.xml` (vendored) or a project‑root `hyprland-toplevel-export-v1.xml` override.
 If neither exists, protocol bindings won’t generate.
+- **libxkbcommon missing at link time**: Install the runtime library inside the build/run environment (e.g., inside your `distrobox` container), not just on the host.
 - **Wrong binary path**: The portal uses the literal string path from `xdph.conf`.
 Absolute paths are safest.
 - **No output on selection**: The picker prints a `wayland:0x...` handle to STDOUT and exits immediately.
 If you wrap the binary, ensure stdout is not redirected or swallowed.